haixuanc/teel/007-reverse-integer.md

 The catch is how to check for **integer overflow**.

 Suppose for a valid positive integer x, y[..., n] is the reverse integer for x[n, ...], the n rightmost digits of x.
 If x still has some remaining digits unexplored and y does not overflow, then y[..., n] * 10 + x[n+1] <= max.
 Since x[n+1] >= 0, y[.., n] * 10 <= max => y[.., n] <= max/10.
 Conversely, if y[.., n] > max/10, the reverse for x[n + 1, …] will overflow.
+The above property can act as the loop invariant of your program.